ibm-cloud-docs/cephaas/edit-cluster-quota.md

 The default quota is initially configured during the onboarding process when you first access your deployment.
 After onboarding, you can modify this value at any time from the Settings page.

+Before a cluster can utilize storage, an administrator must enable Fusion services for that cluster.
+Until Fusion services are enabled, the cluster displays "Cluster storage not enabled" in the cluster list.
+{: important}

 ### How default and cluster quotas work together
 {: #quota-relationship}